 Julia Frey – Survivor

-Julia Frey lived on the 26th floor of Liberty Court on the far eastern side of 200 Rector Place.
+Julia Frey lived on the 26th floor of Liberty Court on the far eastern side of 200 Rector Pl.
 On September 11, 2001, Frey and her husband Ron Sukenick were going about their morning routine when they heard loud noises, which she thought might have been fireworks.
 As she looked out her window, Julia realized that the sounds came from bursting windows of the World Trade Center.
 Fearing that the towers might fall onto their home, Julia and Ron decided that they would be safer outside.
 Julia describes their decision to leave, knowing that health problems made it difficult for Ron to walk without help.
 She also explains what they witnessed and their return home.

 Rita Calvo – Survivor